 Info session and picnic, sunday Dec 4

-We will be holding a picnic gathering in All Nations Park in Northcote on sunday December 4, to let people know what we'll be doing with our campaign in coming months.
+We held a picnic gathering in All Nations Park in Northcote on sunday December 4, to let people know what we'll be doing with our campaign in coming months.

 Tell your local MP